-Apna Haq is a survivor-led organisation that works for, with and by women who have experienced all forms of violence.
-Meet our Trustees and staff members below.
+We are a survivor-led organisation that works for, with, and by Black and minoritised women who have experienced any form of violence.

 Our Board of Trustees

 Nazreen has knowledge and experience of issues that affect women and children facing domestic violence.
 She is able to give a service user perspective in terms of taking Apna Haq forward.

 Azra has been involved with Apna Haq since 2006.
 She has a wide range of interests and previously had a job as a dinner lady, before setting up her own catering business.
 She has done food hygiene courses, and is a role model for other people especially her four daughters.

 Shaziah holds an LLB Honours, PGCE degree & TESOL qualification, and currently works as a ESOL teacher.
 She loves to read and is aware of issues facing Black and minoritised people and current affairs, as well as being mother to three beautiful children.

 Zaiban Alam – joined 2021